 I expected to struggle with having a good presence, or using the "right" words.
 And don't get me wrong, there was definitely a learning curve.
 However, these things were not what really tripped me up.
 It turned out I had a huge blind spot.

 When I joined my Toastmasters group, I had the option of choosing a mentor.
 I chose an incredibly talented and expert speaker, who did an amazing job of helping me with the structure and flow of my speech.
-And who noticed something about me I was not at all aware of: I constantly dismiss what I know, have achieved, or am good at.
+And who noticed something about me I was not at all aware of: I constantly dismiss or underestimate what I know, have achieved, or am good at.
 Our mentoring sessions almost always went like this:

 Yuko: Aurora, what would you like to talk about in your next speech?